16. Environments and evaluation (*)#

 ; it is a technicality we may safely ignore here),the base package, which we can access directly by calling baseenv; it is where most of the fundamental functions from the previous chapters reside,

-the empty environment (emptyenv), which is the only one followed by nothing (the loop would turn out endless otherwise).
+the empty environment (emptyenv), which is the only one followed by nil (the loop would turn out endless otherwise).

 It comes at no surprise that the `<` operator has been found in the base package.